yigongliu/PeerDeviceNet_Src/README.md

 	* add ConnectionManager preference GUI to show connected devices and connection parameters.
 	* support peer discovery and connection thru network multicast.
-	* add PeerConnector(GUI) to support discovery and connection by using camera scanning QR code.
+	* add PeerConnector(GUI) to support discovery and connection by using NFC/Beam or camera scanning QR code.
 	* implement the full peer-join protocol for discovery and connection as described in design doc.
 	* an standalone android app which can be reused directly as a component of another connected mobile app; can be invoked thru android intent (See PeerDeviceNet_Chat for a sample).